Authentication and authorization

 High-level design

-The Artifact Metadata Repository (AMR) deploys the following Kubernetes services which expose http endpoints:
+The AMR deploys the following Kubernetes services which expose HTTP endpoints:

 • GraphQL

-Both Cloudevent-handler and GraphQL are in the same cluster.
-In a multicluster Tanzu Application Platform deployment, they’re in the view cluster and the clients can be from any cluster.
-This topic shows the client in the build cluster in our examples.
+Both CloudEvent-handler and GraphQL are in the same cluster.
+In a multicluster Tanzu Application Platform deployment, they are in the View cluster and the clients can be from any cluster.
+This topic shows the client in the build cluster in these examples.

-1. The administrator creates a service account, role/clusterrole, and role binding in the cluster where the cloudevent-handler is deployed in the View cluster.
+1. The administrator creates a service account, Role or ClusterRole, and role binding in the cluster where cloudevent-handler is deployed in the View cluster.
 The role declares what permissions the client has:

-• For the AMR Observer the supported permissions are update, resource *, group cloudevents.amr.apps.tanzu.vmware.com.
+• For AMR Observer, the supported permissions are update, the resource *, and the group cloudevents.amr.apps.tanzu.vmware.com.
 No resourceNames are supported.
 That translates to “write for all resources” for the CloudEvents API.

-• For GraphQL service the supported permissions are get, resource * and group graphql.amr.apps.tanzu.vmware.com.
+• For the GraphQL service, the supported permissions are get, the resource *, and the group graphql.amr.apps.tanzu.vmware.com.
 No resourceNames are supported.
 That translates to “read all” from the GraphQL API.

 2. The administrator copies the service account token and puts it in the client cluster where the client container can read it.
 For example, the client can get the token mounted as a Kubernetes secret.

-4. The cloudevent-handler reads the token and conduct a TokenReview.
+4. cloudevent-handler reads the token and conducts a TokenReview.

-5. The cloudevent-handler does a SubjectAccessReview using the userinfo returned from TokenReview and the resource information as described in #1.
+5. cloudevent-handler does a SubjectAccessReview using the user information returned from TokenReview and the resource information as described earlier.

 check-circle-line exclamation-circle-line close-line